 NOCTI Computer Programming Practice Exam

-Question: 1 / 400
+1 / 20

-What does "encapsulation" mean in programming?
+What does local scope refer to in programming?

 Get further explanation with Examzify DeepDiveBeta